NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 across data containers (see :numref:`sec_nwbcontainer_intro`). *TimeSeries* is a central component in the NWB format for storing complex temporal series (see :numref:`sec_timeseries_intro`).
 In the format, these types are then extended to define more specialized types.
-To organize and define collections of processed data from common data processing steps, the NWB format then defines the concept of *ProcessingModule* where each processing step is represented by a corresponding *NWBContainer* (see :numref:`sec-data-processing-modules` for details).
+To organize and define collections of processed data from common data processing steps, the NWB:N format then defines the concept of *ProcessingModule* where each processing step is represented by a corresponding *NWBDataInterface* (an extension of *NWBContainer*) (see :numref:`sec-data-processing-modules` for details).

 At a high level, data is organized into the following main groups: